 What CRM Did for Pipeline, Commercial Truth Does for Knowledge

-A system of record is a canonical data store that serves as the authoritative source for a specific category of business information - eliminating conflicting versions, enabling reliable reporting, and providing the foundation for every downstream process and tool that depends on that information.
+A system of record is a canonical data store that serves as the authoritative source for a specific category of business information, eliminating conflicting versions.
+This provides the foundation for every process and tool that depends on that information.
 CRM became the system of record for customer pipeline.
 No equivalent exists for commercial knowledge.

 There’s a useful mental exercise for evaluating whether something is genuinely new or just repackaged.